poa00/Office-Samples/Teams-App-for-Office-Add-in/README.md

 ## Create Teams App for Office add-in
-Select Create a New App, then select Office Add-in, and taskpane
+Select "Create a New App", then select "Office Add-in", and "Taskpane"
 ![Create Office add-in by using Toolkit Step1](./images/office-addin-create-1.png)
 ![Create Office add-in by using Toolkit Step2](./images/office-addin-create-2.png)

-Example of an add-in project via toolkit.
+An example of an add-in project via toolkit.
 ![](./images/addin-project.png)

 ## Import an Existing Office Add-in
 Select "Create a New App", then "Import an existing add-in".
-Select the folder and manifest file of an existing xml add-in, then select the folder you want to place the converted add-in.
+Select the folder and manifest file of an existing xml add-in project, then select the folder you want to place the converted add-in.
 After seconds of waiting, The converted add-in will open in a new VS Code window.
 ![Create Office add-in by using Toolkit](./images/office-addin-import.png)

 ## File structure